clusternet-org/cnet/README.md

 #Description
 clusterNet is initialy based on a novel reliable multicast transport protocol (level 4 of the OSI stack) developed at Universidad de Sevilla.
 Has been implemented with a herarchical design based on local groups that help minimizing control flow and permit the grow of the numbers of participants to a high level

+Tools for testing multicast communications has been developed to assist network administer.

 clusterNet provide a usefull framework to easy develop cluster applications. clsuterNet is been used to implement a Scada Multicast Cluster for SmartGrids.
 At present testing developments are using IEC 60870-5-104 protocol and IEC 61850.